fpanighini/grupOS/README.md

 ## About

-The projects objective is to paralelize the process of hashing files through the use of the md5sum hashing algorithm.
+The project's objective is to perform the md5sum hashing algorithm on multiple files at the same time taking advantage of multiprocessing.
 It consists of three programs, the application, the worker and the viewer.

-The application handles the creaetion of worker processes that run simultaneously as childs.
+The application handles the creation of worker processes that run simultaneously as children.
-The application sends through pipes the path of the files and the workers perform the hash, sending it back throguh another pipe.
+The application sends through pipes the path of the files and the workers perform the hash, sending it back through another pipe.

-To view the results live, the viewer application reads from a shared memeory buffer, and it prints it though standard output.
+To view the results live, the viewer application reads from a shared memory buffer, and it prints it though standard output.

 ## Compilation